Admissions FAQs

 How many letters of recommendation do I need?

-• Two letters of recommendation are required for master’s programs.
-Three are required for PhD programs.
-We suggest having the letters written by instructors who can speak to the applicant’s academic capabilities or employers who can indicate the applicant’s characteristics for success in public health graduate study.
+Two letters of recommendation are required for master’s programs.
+Three are required for PhD or DrPH programs.
+We suggest having the letters written by instructors who can speak to your academic capabilities or employers who can indicate characteristics for success in public health graduate study.

 How do I submit my letters of recommendations?

-• Both SOPHAS and the Fastlane application will ask you to provide the names and contact information for each of your references and will solicit the letters on your behalf via email (advise your references to check their spam folders, and please remember to thank them after they’ve submitted their letter of support).
+SOPHAS will ask you to provide the names and contact information for each of your references and will solicit the letters on your behalf via email (advise your references to check their spam folders, and please remember to thank them after they’ve submitted their letter of support).

 How long until I find out about my admissions decision?

-• For master’s applicants, you can expect to hear back within a month after we confirm your application is complete.
-For doctoral applicants, since admissions is based so much on fit, this process can take longer.
+For doctoral applicants, both DrPH and PhD, since admissions is based so much on fit, this process can take longer.

 Is there a fee waiver for SOPHAS?